jordanstrobingmonmouth/QualifyingOffer/README.md

 Link to the file that I uploaded to DropBox: https://www.dropbox.com/sh/mk12zunn1wnxxwf/AAAw1G8RQn0J0GShWYFmSkVka?dl=0

+Sample ouput:

+The qualifying offer for this season is: $16,706,727.48 The 125 highest paid players in the MLB made $2,088,340,935.00 last season

 Here's a step by step outline of how the program works:

 1. I created the URL variable and set r to be able to retrieve the URL.